cukie/immunofluorescence/README.md

 ### NOTE
 This application is now outdated.
 Please see cukie/SMIA-CUKIE repository for the SMIA-CUKIE application.
 It can be thought of as v2.
 It's much more general to other use cases, can take a variable number of images as input, and has an easier-to-use graphical interface.
+While this version only analyzed RGB's, SMIA-CUKIE can take multiple image formats (most notably TIFFs) as monochramitic inputs.

 immunofluorescence